open-services-group/community/sig-wg-lifecycle.md

 - [ ] Open an issue alerting the community of your intentions to disband or merge.
 - This kicks off the process for Contributor Experience’s community managers who will reach out and set an issue against `kubernetes/community` with exact next steps covered below.
 We can help walk through this when you get there.
 Most of this is covered in the same creation communication docs as above.
 - [ ] Archive the member and lead/chair mailing lists/[GoogleGroups]
-- [ ] Deactivate the zoom license
 - [ ] Delete your shared SIG/WG/UG calendar
-- [ ] Ensure that the [youtube-guidelines.md] links are removed and you've uploaded all SIG/WG/UG meetings to date
 - [ ] Move the existing SIG directory into the archive in `kubernetes/community`
 - [ ] GitHub archiving/removing/other transactions:
    - [ ] Move all appropriate github repositories to an appropriate archive or a repo outside of the Kubernetes org